 Insulin is naturally produced in your body by your pancreas.
 The hormone helps your cells absorb glucose from your blood and makes sure you maintain a healthy blood glucose level.
-For people suffering with diabetes, synthetic (man-made) versions of insulin are used to help treat the condition.
+For people suffering from diabetes, synthetic (man-made) versions of insulin are used to help treat the condition.
 These work in the same way as the insulin made naturally by your body, but they are often designed to be faster or longer-acting versions of insulin.

 You usually inject fast-acting insulins (also called rapid-acting) such as Apidra after a meal to help your body manage the glucose released as you digest the food and drink.
-With long-acting insulins the medication is usually injected once per day to help your body maintain a healthy blood glucose level throughout the day and night.
+With long-acting insulins, the medication is usually injected once per day to help your body maintain a healthy blood glucose level throughout the day and night.
 It is common for long-acting and rapid-acting insulins to be used together.

 Humalog and NovoLog are rapid-acting synthetic insulins.
 They work faster than the insulin your body produces, helping your body to quickly lower your blood glucose after a meal.
 Both NovoLog and Humalog begin working within 15 minutes of being injected and last for between 2 to 4 hours.
 They reach their most effective point around 1 hour after injection.

 What is the difference between Humalog and NovoLog?